 1. Glasgow Film Festival (GFF) is one of the leading film festivals in the UK and run by Glasgow Film, a charity which also runs Glasgow Film Theatre (GFT), registered address Glasgow Film Theatre, 12 Rose Street, Glasgow, G3 6RB and charity number SC005932.

-2. The 18th edition of the Festival will take place 2 - 13 March 2022 in Glasgow, Scotland, UK and will be a new hybrid model offering audience screenings in the cinema as well as online.
+2. The next edition of the Festival will take place 1 – 12 March 2023 in Glasgow, Scotland, UK and will be a hybrid model offering audience screenings in the cinema as well as online.

 3. The Festival welcomes unsolicited submissions in accordance with the regulations.